 Don Jones, founding president of Experience It inc., said the organization was honored to be named a finalist among such prestigious global organizations as MasterCard, Unicef, and Vodafone.
 “Now more than ever, the world needs well-prepared, thoughtful leadership at every level of society, and Experience It is stepping up to develop them,” Jones said.
 “A lot of people don’t have access to strong leadership development resources and this will really help them.
 Connecting them with other leaders around the world will accelerate their development.”

 Fast Company is today announcing the winners of its World Changing Ideas Awards, which honor businesses, policies, projects, and concepts that offer innovative solutions to the issues facing humanity.
-All of the finalists are highlighted in the May issue of the print magazine, which hits newsstands on April 17th.
+All of the finalists are highlighted in the May issue of the print magazine.

 Now in its second year, the World Changing Ideas Awards showcases 12 winners and more than 200 finalists.
 A panel of eminent judges selected winners and finalists from a pool of more than 1,300 entries in 12 categories, from Food to Energy to Developing World Technology.
 Honorees include big-name brands like Microsoft and Walmart, nonprofits like the Anti-Defamation League and Unicef, government programs from Los Angeles and Ontario, and innovative startups like Aerofarms, Aspiration, and Matternet.
 The 2018 awards featured entries from across the globe, from India to Brazil to Rwanda.